This post contains affiliate links. If you buy through these links, I may earn a small commission.

-Quite by accident, I found a way to safely kill hornets and wasps.
+Quite by accident, I found a way to safely kill hornets, wasps, and similar pests.
 Sure, you can use those spray bombs but even those make us a bit nervous we will get stung by angry wasps.

 How to Safely Kill Hornets and Wasps

 These mean guys are attracted to beer, and I found that out by accident.
 That year we had a real invasion of wasps; every several years we seem to get a much worse year than others.
 And that year, they were everywhere.

 It was so bad, there were times we could not even sit on the porch overlooking the garden.
 There were that many wasps.
 And they seemed angry.

 You know why they were angry?
 Because we weren’t letting them have our beer!
 So, if you’re in a group of friends, having a beer and the wasps arrive, just realize they want your beer.

 What are Wasps Exactly?

 These winged insects are part of the suborder Apocrita from the order Hymenoptera.
 They’re somewhere between a bee and an ant.
 To determine whether an insect is a wasp, look for a body sectioned into a head following by a thorax and an abdomen, separated by a thin waist.
 Wasps have 6 legs, 2 wings, and 2 antennae, and, of course, they possess a stinger.

 While most wasps can technically pollinate like bees, they’re more known for killing and eating other insects.
 They make their nests out of wood pulp, so a wasp nest is typically fairly easy to pick out.